 Other buildings of importance included the old grammar school (still in use) and a group of Drake's almshouses with a cobbled courtyard, which are still used today to provide affordable housing for those Amersham residents in greatest need.

 Amersham Parish Church and Garden of Remembrance © TAB

 The 12th-c parish church of St. Mary's was restored in 19th-c and has many fine brasses and monuments.
 Adjacent to the church is the beautifully laid out Garden of Remembrance.
 A lovely place to sit and enjoy the town's peacefully surroundings.

 Amersham is set in the heart of the Chiltern countryside and is an ideal base for local walks, especially along the banks of the Misbourne.
-For details of local trails and walks see the Chiltern District Council website.

 Just to east of the town lies the picturesque village of Chenies, home of the 15th-c Chenies Manor, the ancestral home of the Earls of Bedford, before they relocated to Woburn.

 For further details of the town and its facilities see the Visit Amersham website.
 The website provides information about events, activities, dining, shopping, and more.